mrled/caryatid/readme.markdown

     A packer plugin such as `cmd/packer-post-processor-caryatid` must be copied to `~/.packer.d/plugins` or `%APPDATA%\packer.d\plugins`; see also the [official plugins documentation](https://www.packer.io/docs/extend/plugins.html)

- -  Build all projects with `go generate ./... && go build ./...` in the root directory
+ -  Build all projects with `go build ./...` in the root directory

     Note that this immediately throws away the resulting binaries, and is intended just for testing that the build succeeds

- -  Test all projects with `go generate ./... && go test ./...` in the root directory
+ -  Test all projects with `go test ./...` in the root directory

  -  Build all architectures for a release with `go run scripts/buildrelease.go`